Autonomous stabilization of remote entanglement in a cascaded quantum network: Measuring transmission loss

 We model this measurement by simulating a driven transmon using the following Hamiltonian:

-where $\Delta$ is the drive detuning from the transmon frequency, $\alpha$ is the anharmonicity of the transmon, and $\xi$ is the drive amplitude.
+where $\Delta$ is the drive detuning from the transmon frequency and $\alpha$ is the anharmonicity of the transmon.
 The qubit is weakly coupled to the port through which it is driven and strongly coupled to the coaxial cable through which it decays.
-Therefore, the emitted field measured at the third port of the circulator can be described by $\hat{a}_{out} = \sqrt{\gamma} \hat{a}$, where $\gamma$ is the qubit-waveguide coupling strength known by measuring the relaxation time of the qubit.

-Knowing the qubit-waveguide coupling $\gamma$, we fit the measured transmission spectrum (fig.~\ref{suppfig:S21}) to the magnitude of the simulated steady-state emitted signal, and normalize by the drive amplitude.
-The depth of the resonance dip is determined by the qubit-waveguide coupling $\gamma$, while the width of the double-peak feature is determined by the drive amplitude $\epsilon$.
-Therefore, each transmission spectrum separably encodes the drive strength and the magnitude of the emitted signal.
-This allows us to repeat the procedure for both qubits using multiple drive amplitudes, and obtain an averaged ratio of normalized scattering signals of $\eta = 0.98 \pm 0.2$.
-This indicates that within our measurement accuracy, the transmission efficiency is indistinguishable from unity.
+Therefore, the emitted field can be described by $\hat{a}_{out} = \sqrt{\gamma} \hat{a}$, where $\gamma$ is the qubit-waveguide coupling strength known by measuring the relaxation time of the qubit.
+The magnitude of the spectrum measured at the third port of the circulator can be modeled as the expectation value of $\hat{a}_{out}$, normalized by $\Omega$.
+Since we know that the scattered signal from qubit A traverses the circulator twice, we multiply its spectrum by $\eta^2$.
+The dataset for this measurement consists of the magnitude of $S_{21}$ for both qubits, for multiple VNA powers.
+We then implement a global fit over this entire dataset, with fit parameters $\Omega_A, \Omega_B,$ and $\eta$ (other parameters include frequency and magnitude offsets).
+We constrain the drive strength $\Omega$ by requiring it to be a device-dependent proportionality constant times the square root of the VNA power.
+The fit result consists of the solid black curves in Fig.~\ref{fig:characterization}c, and yields a transmission efficiency $\eta^2 = 0.96 \pm 0.01$.